 Adjust oven rack to middle position and preheat the oven to 450°F.

 Place the cauliflower, stem side down, onto a foil-lined baking sheet.
 Drizzle the olive oil over the top to coat, then sprinkle with Buffalo Spice.
 Roast until tender and browned on top, about 35 minutes.
 Let cool for 10 minutes.

 When cauliflower is cool enough to handle, cut the florets into bite-size pieces.
-They should be small enough to go easily into the hot pocket, but not chopped fine.
 Think small chicken nuggets.
 Cut the stem small chunks.